aymericzip/intlayer/docs/en-GB/packages/express-intlayer/t.md

 - **Dynamic Localization**: Automatically selects the most appropriate translation for the client.
 - **Fallback to Default Locale**: Falls back to a default locale if the client's preferred language isn't available, ensuring continuity in user experience.
 - **Lightweight and Fast**: Designed for high-performance applications, ensuring minimal overhead.
-- **Strict Mode Support**: Enforce strict adherence to declared locales for reliable behavior.
+- **Strict Mode Support**: Enforce strict adherence to declared locales for reliable behaviour.

 ---